Climbing gym: Problems and climbs

 Most climbs in a climbing gym (known as "problems" in bouldering) will have an approximate climbing grade (Note: The grading system used can vary, bouldering in Europe is generally graded using the Font grading system, and bouldering in the U.S. is generally graded using the V scale) and a way of identifying the holds to be used.
 In some gyms, holds are identified by coloured tape placed next to each hold, but it is becoming more common for the holds of a given climb to all be the same or similar colour for easy identification.
 Climbs will usually have some method of identifying the "starting holds" (the holds you use to start the climb) such as tags or tape next to each starting hold.
 Although the practice is not universal, many gyms use a circuit system wherein climbs of a similar grade in a gym will be the same colour, will be reset at the same time, and sometimes will be set in a particular style.

 Training section

 Many climbing gyms will contain an area dedicated to training.
-This can include general physical fitness equipment, such as a bench, weights, or a Pullup bar, but can often include climbing-specific training equipment such as a campus board or hangboards.
+This can include general physical fitness equipment, such as a utility bench, weights, or a Pullup bar, but can often include climbing-specific training equipment such as a campus board or hangboards.
 Climbing gyms often have equipment related to calisthenics and bodyweight training, including Resistance bands, dip belts, and rings.

 Sport climbing equipment, including a climbing rope, a helmet, climbing shoes, a chalk bag, a climbing harness, a belay device, and three quickdraws.